 The Charleston Literary Festival

-Cato Fellowship application is
+Wayland and Marion Cato Fellowship Prize application is

-Application Deadline: August 25, 2025
+Application Deadline: August 27, 2026

 “To be able to touch another person with your selection of words is a rare gift.
 It is a bold and brave endeavor, oftentimes revealing far more about the writer than of the subject matter.
 Very few are blessed with this gift, this willingness to expose oneself, to be judged.
 With the establishment of a fellow program as part of Charleston Literary Festival, we thrive to nurture the yearning of a few select individuals to continue to share their creativity with all of us in our lifelong adventure in learning about the world around us and, most importantly, ourselves in the process.
 It is my hope that in creating this program, I can honor my late husband Wayland H. Cato Jr., who was a passionate reader his entire life.”